 See Team Building Activities As An Investment, Not An Expense

-Some managers may balk at the idea of using company dollars to pay for a night out at the bar, or for an afternoon spent rock-climbing.
-Budgetary concerns aside they feel that such things will be perceived by their own superiors as frivolous and silly.
+Some managers may balk at using company dollars to pay for a night out at the bar, or for an afternoon spent rock-climbing.
+Budgetary concerns aside they feel that their own superiors will perceive such things as frivolous and silly.